B2B Buyer Behavior - Web & Phone Channels IndustryView | 2013

 While this report is based on data from our unique business and lead qualification processes, I hope it provides fresh insights into how B2B buyers are researching and converting on the Web.

-This report analyzes website traffic and conversion data from January 1, 2008 through August 31, 2013.
+This report analyzes Software Advice data collected from more than six million unique website visitors.
 Unique visitor data was pulled from Google Analytics.
 Traffic was limited to unique visitors in the United States, and it was limited to commercial landing pages.
 We also excluded international conversions from the data to limit analysis to domestic buyers.
 Duplicate conversions were removed to avoid artificially inflating our conversion rates from buyers converting on our site multiple times for the same product or information.
 Finally, this report focuses on buyers that came to our website in search of information on business software (i.e. B2B software buyers).

 To further discuss this report, or ask questions about my research, please contact me at firstname.lastname@example.org.